kubeshop/testkube-docs/docs/articles/install/standalone-agent.md

 Once installed you can verify your installation and check that Testkube is up and running with `kubectl get all -n testkube`.
 Once validated, you're ready to unleash the full potential of Testkube in your environment.
 Testkube OSS is here to help you to powering your development and testing workflows seamlessly.

-## Minimum Resource Requirements

-To ensure optimal performance, the initial setup requires a minimum of **2 CPU cores** and **8 GB of RAM**.
-This configuration is suitable for basic operations.

-For environments with higher demands or fluctuating workloads, we recommend implementing an **autoscaler**.
-This allows for dynamic scaling of resources based on actual usage, ensuring both efficient performance and cost-effectiveness.
-Users can configure the autoscaler according to their specific needs, adapting to varying workloads seamlessly.

 ## Install with CLI